ppone/docs/README2.md

 CASE B:

+We set our schedule just to

+`Send a reminder 5 days repeating`

+What will happen is the reminder will start on the due date and keep repeating until the invoice.

+Since our due date is September 10th, our reminder will be sent on September 15th, and it will keep repeating every 5 days until the invoice is paid.

-Once the invoice is paid the reminders will automatically stop.
+**Once the invoice is paid the reminders will automatically stop not matter what schedule or combination of schedule templates that we sue**

 **Best Practices**
 Although we allow you add as many steps as you like, we generally recommend to keep the schedule simple (no more than 2 steps).
-Adding a combination of many step can make it hard for you to predict precisely every time your client gets a reminder.
+Adding a combination of many schedule templates can make it hard for you to predict precisely every time your client gets a reminder.